UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-2.md

     }
 ```

 Again, note how the code is more readable than if numerical values were used.
 There is more to be said for enumerated types.
+You can read more in the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/enumeration-types#enumeration-types-as-bit-flags).

-### Extensions
+### Extension Methods
 In C#, you can even extend an enumerated type to include methods.
 Remembering that an enumerated type is fundamentally an integer, then such mehods will operate on the contained value.
 The example above is highlighted here:

 ```C#